jonrahoi/ch3ss_logic/README.md

 **Project description:** This repo is part of a team project to build an online 3D chess game.
 It is 3D chess in the sense that the board has 3 dimensions instead of the normal 2.
 We settled on using Raumschach chess rules which include using a 5x5x5 board.
 The game starts with a total of 40 pieces, 20 per player.
 All the pieces can move in three dimensions but not necessarily in the same turn.
 Overall Raumscach pieces move similarly to regular chess pieces in two of the three dimensions.
 There is also an additional piece called a unicorn that must move the same distance in all three dimensions, which can be described as moving through the corners of a cube (vs Bishops moving through edges of a cube).
 In Raumschach chess there is queening of the pawn if it reaches the two back rows of the opponent but there is no en passant or castling.
 This is a useful website for more information: https://www.chessvariants.com/3d.dir/3d5.html

-**Purpose** We're big fans of chess so we thought the idea of playing in three dimensions was really cool.
+**Purpose:** We're big fans of chess so we thought the idea of playing in three dimensions was really cool.
 We also thought that using a computer to do the move validation and provide possible moves would help players conceptualizate the board and make the game easier to play.
-I tried to implement some flexibility so that others could experiment with the rules.
+We tried to implement some flexibility so that others could experiment with the rules.

 ## Design